 Public Art Events and Installations

-Often viewed as a way to bring people together, public art highlights the importance of art and culture plays in our world, spreading joy and connection throughout the community.
-Public art serves as the central point where strangers can meet or share a smile, and connect to the present moment, even in the midst of challenges, uncertainty and fear.
+As a way to bring people together, public art highlights the importance of art and culture plays in our world, spreading joy and connection throughout the community.
+Public art serves as the central point where strangers can meet or share a smile, and connect to the present moment.
+Valley Art Center is proud to bring joy to the Chagrin Valley through these public art installations! #VACdoesart

-Floral Flash
+Floral Flash 2022

 In April of 2022 Valley Art Center engaged with local floral artist Janet Ingold in a "Floral Flash" public art installation.
 Installed in downtown Chagrin Falls right next to the iconic falls themselves from April 15 - April 22, 2022 this temporary floral art piece was conceived as a way to celebrate World Art Day (April 15, 2022) and Earth Day (April 22, 2022).
 This public art installation was made possible by VAC's Lucy Beattie Memorial Fund.